 Abstract: The purpose of this study is to evaluate the rate of union after four-corner arthrodesis with a locking, dorsal circular plate comprised of polyether-ether-ketone.
 A retrospective review was conducted of all patients who underwent four-corner arthrodesis with a locking, dorsal circular plate at our institution from January 2005 to May 2009.
 The primary outcome measure was radiographic and clinical union.
 During the study period, 26 consecutive wrists underwent four-corner arthrodesis with a locking, dorsal circular plate.
 Twenty-three wrists were included.
 The mean clinical follow-up was 16 months (range 3-37).
-Union was achievedin 22 of 23 wrists at a mean time of 3 months (range 1-12).
-There was no partial union that underwent succesful revision arthrodesis.
+Union was achieved in 22 of 23 wrists at a mean time of 3 months (range 1-12).
+There was no partial union that underwent successful revision arthrodesis.
 In summary, four-corner fusion with a polyether-ether-ketone locking, dorsal circular plate results in high union rates.
-The use of radiolucent plate allows for more accurate assessment of union with the biomechanical advantages of a fixed angle construct.
+The use of a radiolucent plate allows for a more accurate assessment of union with the biomechanical advantages of a fixed angle construct.